What is pH?

 - Aerate your worm bin by turning the bedding and breaking up any compressed pockets that you find.

 With these steps, you should be able to solve any pH issues that you may face.
 Your worms will be much happier and healthier with a properly managed worm bin!
 If you know of any other techniques to help neutralize the pH in your worm bin, please let us know in the comments section below!
-Happy composting!
+If you don’t yet have a pH meter, check out our affordable and easy to use pH meter here.

 Article by Donny B